MicrosoftDocs/azure-docs/DevCenter/Java/HowTo/using_sql_azure_in_java.md

         "user=your_user@your_server" + ";" +
         "password=your_password";

-You're now ready to add in code that will communicate with your SQL Azure server.
+You're now ready to add in code that will communicate with your SQL Database server.

 <h2 id="communicate_from_code">Communicating with Windows Azure SQL Database from your code</h2>

 The remainder of this topic shows examples that do the following:

-1. Connect to the SQL Azure server.
+1. Connect to the SQL Database server.
 2. Define a SQL statement, for example, to create or drop a table, insert/select/delete rows, etc.
 3. Execute the SQL statement, either through a call to **executeUpdate** or **executeQuery**.
 4. Display query results, if appropriate.